whatshap/whatshap/doc/guide.rst

 be PacBio reads.
 Phasing works best with long reads, but WhatsHap can use any read that covers at least two heterozygous variant calls, so even paired-end or mate-pair reads are somewhat helpful.
-If you have multiple sets of reads, you can combine them by providing multiple BAM files on the command line.
+If you have multiple sets of reads, you can combine them by providing multiple BAM/CRAM files on the command line.

 .. _input-data-requirements: